Greyhound Information

 Greyhound Crossroads Kennel MuzzleI met a greyhound that was afraid of everything, was it abused?

 Greyhound Crossroads PuppyCan I adopt/buy a greyhound puppy?
-Pups available for adoption are very rare and are quickly snapped up by adoption volunteers and never available to the public.
+Greyhound puppies available for adoption are very rare and are quickly snapped up by adoption volunteers and never available to the public.
 Under 200 AKC show greyhounds are bred each year for show or pets.
 These are very different from racers in looks and temperament, almost like an entirely different breed.
-You may be able to get on a waiting list with an AKC breeder but most litters are spoken for before they are ever born.
-The majority of greyhounds bred each year are from racing greyhound bloodlines and some racing breeders will sell them to pet homes.
-You should expect to pay between $1000 to $5000 for a show greyhound or a racing bred greyhound puppy.
+You may be able to get on a waiting list with an AKC breeder, but most litters are spoken for before they are ever born.
+You should expect to pay between $2500 to $5000 for a show greyhound or a racing bred greyhound puppy.
 Greyhound puppies are very hyper and best left to the experienced dog owner, though.
 They require a large fenced yard and an owner that is willing to supervise at all times and committed to draining their endless energy every day with hours of play and exercise.
-Greyhound puppies are much different than the calm, laid back, lazy adults.
+Greyhound puppies are much different than the calm, laid back, lazy adult greyhounds.

 Aren't greyhounds exercised and run to the point that they never want to run again once they retire?
 No, see the answer above.
 Greyhounds ONLY race for 30 seconds, just once every 3 to 5 days.
 Some greyhounds retire after only 5 unsuccessful races.
 Retirement doesn't mean they didn't want to chase the lure, just that they weren't as fast as the other dogs.
 Most retire at 2 or 3 years old with only 10 to 70 races under their belt.
 The best racers retire at 4 or 5 when they begin to slow down and the ones that race the longest may only run 150 to 200 races total.
 Few racers, race more than a total of 1 hour in their entire career.
 The dog you adopt will still be young and will still want to chase and run sometimes.
 Forcing a greyhound to retire from chasing a lure, is like refusing to throw a ball for a retriever because it "needs to retire" after 30 to 150 good retrieves.
 Most greyhounds will gladly chase a lure with enthusiasm long after they retire and even into old age, if given the opportunity.
 Fortunately there are ways to let your greyhound chase a lure even after retirement, see our lure coursing page for more information.

 Are most greyhounds euthanized when retired?
-No. There is only racing in a few US states now.
-Florida, where the majority of the tracks were has already closed most of its tracks with the remainder of tracks closing in December of 2020.
-Alabama just closed their one remaining track too.
-There are 100s of greyhound adoption groups in every state and in Canada.
-Nearly all adoption groups have long waiting lists of adopters and many have already shut down due to the lack of greyhounds in the last couple of years.
-Only a few thousand greyhounds were bred in the last year which will not come close to meeting the demand from adopters.
+No. There is only racing at two tracks in West Virginia now.
+Florida, where the majority of the tracks were, closed all of its' tracks in 2020.
+Alabama closed their one remaining track then too.
+There were greyhound adoption groups in every state and in Canada.
+Nearly all adoption groups have long waiting lists of adopters and many have already shut down due to the lack of greyhounds in the last few of years.
+With only 2 active tracks in the US, only a few racing greyhounds were bred in the last year.
+That will not come close to meeting the demand from adopters.
 This is why you never find them for adoption in all breed shelters.

 Stutz in Racing KennelAre dogs old when they are retired from racing?
 No, they are usually only 2 to 5 years old.
 Occasionally we get one out of a breeding program that is older.
 We do get returns from adopters that are older dogs.

-There are different levels of tracks too.
-High level tracks pay a lot, so only the fastest dogs with the most potential are invited to race there.
-If a dog doesn't do well at a faster track, it may be moved to a mid level track that pays a bit less, with competition that isn't as stiff.
-A dog that wasn't top notch may even end up being an A racer at a lower end track.
-Many greyhounds wind up racing at several tracks over their race career while their racing owners figure out where they can be competitive.
+There were different levels of tracks too, before most tracks closed.
+High level tracks paid a lot, so only the fastest dogs with the most potential were invited to race there.
+If a dog didn't race well at a faster track, it might be moved to a mid level track that paid a bit less, with competition that wasn't as stiff.
+A dog that wasn't top notch might have ended up being an A racer at a lower end track.
+Many greyhounds used to race at several tracks over their race career while their racing owners figured out where they could be competitive.
 When each dog has over $3500 invested in it before it even starts racing, each owner works very hard to find a place for it to race before deciding to retire it.
-If the dog really doesn't have the speed or drive to be successful at any track at any level, they are finally retired.
-Some owners like to retire their older racers automatically as they near their 5th birthday even if they are still racing well and winning.
+If the dog really didn't have the speed or drive to be successful at any track at any level, they were finally retired.
+Some owners retire their older racers automatically as they near their 5th birthday even if they are still racing well and winning.
 There is no set age for retirement, and there are a few dogs that race as 6 year olds, but most slow too much to be competitive long before then.

 Is it true that greyhounds can't sit?
 No. While a sit is not a natural position for most greyhounds and can be difficult to teach, greyhounds can sit if they are taught how.
 Some greyhounds have obedience titles to prove it.
 Greyhounds all sit as small puppies, but as they grow it becomes less comfortable for them and most stop sitting.
 That is why most greyhounds you see in photos are standing or laying down and rarely in the sit position.